-The company's revenue is mainly derived from interest charges and service fees charged to related parties and hence the company is heavily dependent on the performance of the Busy Bee Group.
-The management regularly reviews the financial performance of the Busy Bee Group of Companies to ensure that there is sufficient liquidity to sustain its operations.
+The company's revenue is mainly derived from interest charges and service fees charged to related parties and hence, the company is heavily dependent on the performance of the Busy Bee Group.
+Management regularly reviews the financial performance of the Busy Bee Group to ensure that there is sufficient liquidity to sustain its operations.